-The National Commission on Certification of Physician Assistants (NCCPA) has announced a new PA certification maintenance process reflecting similar criteria passed in 2000 by the 24 members of the American Board of Medical Specialties (ABMS), which were approved in 2006.
-The current process requires 100 CME credits every two years (50 credits of Category 1 and 50 credits of Category 2) and a recertification exam every six years.
+The National Commission on Certification of Physician Assistants (NCCPA) announced a new PA certification maintenance process reflecting similar criteria to the recertification programs of the 24 member boards of the American Board of Medical Specialties (ABMS), which were approved in 2006.
+The current process requires 100 CME credits every two years (50 of which must be Category 1) and a recertification exam every six years.

-Under the new certification maintenance, there are two major changes:
+Under the new certification maintenance process, there are two major changes:

-In every two-year CME cycle PAs can earn a combination of PI-CME and self-assessment credit, or just concentrate on one of those activities.
+In every two-year CME cycle, PAs can earn a combination of PI-CME and self-assessment credit, or just concentrate on one of those activities.
 However, at the end of eight years (four two-year CME cycles) PAs must have earned at least 40 Category 1 CME credits through self-assessment and at least 40 Category 1 CME credits through PI-CME activities.
 There are no self-assessment or PI-CME requirements in the fifth CME cycle (years 9 and 10).
-During the fifth CME cycle PAs only need to earn the traditional 100 CME, with at least 50 being Category 1.
+During the fifth CME cycle, PAs only need to earn the traditional 100 CME, with at least 50 being Category 1.
 That leaves PAs free to choose whatever form of CME is most helpful to them during the two-year timeframe for their recertification exam.

 They are also available as a download.